-Commercially rented space may have to be customized to fit a tenant's needs.
+Commercially rented space might have to be customized to fit a tenant's needs.
 You and the landlord will have to reach an agreement about these modifications and decide:

-Actually, you usually don't receive the TIA directly.
+You usually don't receive the TIA directly.
 Instead, the landlord pays the contractors and suppliers up to the TIA limit—after that, you pay.
-Or, the landlord may decide to give you a month or two of "free" rent, which means that you must accomplish all that you want to do with the money you've "saved" by not having to pay the rent.
+Or, the landlord might decide to give you a month or two of "free" rent, which means that you must accomplish all that you want to do with the money you've "saved" by not having to pay the rent.

-These fees (which may also be charged by the landlord's contractor, if he is involved) will come out of your TIA, which the landlord is simply using as a profit source.
+These fees (which could also be charged by the landlord's contractor, if they're involved) will come out of your TIA, which the landlord is simply using as a profit source.
 The more your TIA is depleted by fees, the less you have to spend on the actual work.

-But even if the work is truly specific, in response to your tastes or unusual business requirements, and the landlord has nevertheless ponied up some cash, don’t be fooled—you can be sure that landlords peg their rent demands high enough to compensate them at least in part for the TIA they're paying you.
+But even if the work is truly specific—in response to your tastes or unusual business requirements—and the landlord has nevertheless ponied up some cash, the landlord isn't worse off.
+You can be sure that landlords peg their rent demands high enough to compensate them at least in part for the TIA they're paying you.